JetBrains/intellij-sdk-docs/topics/appendix/tools/ide_tooling/internal_actions/internal_ui_inspector.md

 <include from="internal_actions_intro.md" element-id="enable_internal_mode_tip"></include>

 ## Enabling the UI Inspector

+> This step isn't required when using 2021.1 release or later.

 Before using the _UI Inspector_, it must be enabled by selecting the menu item <ui-path>Tools | Internal Actions | UI | UI Inspector</ui-path>.
 The enabled state of the _UI Inspector_ is modal; it remains enabled until it is disabled by selecting the _UI Inspector_ menu item again.